6 essentials to nailing your brand foundations

 Setting Brand Goals

 When setting goals – you need to ask yourself – what do I want to be known for?
 What reputation do you want to have?
 What branding assets do we want in place?
 What tone of voice are we striving for?
 What would fulfilling our vision feel like?
 What do we want competitors to say about us?
 What do you want to create?
-What do you need to do to make your mark, and what would make you more magnetic?
+What must you do to make your mark, and what would make you more magnetic?

 Search your feelings, young Skywalker

-Oops slipped into the 1980s with that one.
+Oops, I slipped into the 1980s with that one.
 Finally, there's one exercise that really helps blow brands up.
-Focusing on a mix of the audience, what they need, the brands DNA and the brand voice.
-So it's kind of sucking everything in together.It doesn't matter how far into business you are.
+Focusing on a mix of the right target audience, what they need, the brand's DNA and voice.
+So it's kind of sucking everything in together.
+It doesn't matter how far into business you are.
 There's a good chance you've not thought about using emotions to sell your services/products – it's the first exercise I do with clients.
-They nearly always say, "huh, I've never thought about it like that".
+They nearly always say, "Huh, I've never thought about it like that".
 It gets you really thinking about your brand.

-So it is important to work emotions into their brand.
+So, it is important to work emotions into their brand.
 It's driven by words like access, clarity, community confidence, inspiration, security, safety, support and understanding.
-Then they narrow it down into three.
+Then, they narrow it down into three.
 They're going with 'community' because they're using their business to talk to new clinicians and facilitators and train them in how they treat patients.
 They're building a community around them.
 They are looking to instil 'confidence' in people and confidence in patients.
 They want to make sure people feel 'supported'.

 They'll use those emotions to make notable shifts in their brand.
-Altering the brands direction, speaking to and exciting customers, making sales easier and reinvigorating their brand visuals.
+Altering the brand's direction, speaking to and exciting customers, making sales easier and reinvigorating their brand visuals.
 All from doing this one exercise.
 It's crazy just how much can be changed from one thing.

 I want to help brands find those little nuggets and make customers dribble with excitement.